AlexanderLapygin/springboot-2.5.2-war-gelf-logback/README.md

 UNDER DEVELOPMENT

-# Spring Boot with logging by GELF for Graylog on Logback in war
+# Spring Boot(v.2.5.2) with logging by GELF for Graylog on Logback in war

 ## Feature tags